 How the Fintech Wave Could Change Your Next Payment Card

-Here are some of the things that fintech cards are bringing to the table that most traditional credit and debit cards aren’t:
+Here are some of the things fintech cards are bringing to the table that most traditional credit and debit cards aren’t:

 - New ways to help build credit: Some companies offer new ways to build credit, so you can still increase your opportunities through these already-established systems.